 FINANCING YOUR PARTICIPATION FEE

-This fee covers housing, food, and all conference-related programming during the conference.
+This participation fee covers housing, food, and all conference-related programming during the conference.
 Please carefully read the following to understand which transportation is also included in the participation fee:

 The fee will cover Korean delegates’ international flight from Seoul to the first site in the US, as well as the international flight and all ground transportation during the conference.
 Korean delegates are responsible for arranging their own domestic transportation from Seoul to their homes at the end of the conference, and for arranging their own transportation to Seoul before the start of the conference.

 American delegates are responsible for arranging their own domestic transportation to the first site in the US.
 The fee will cover their international flights and all ground transportation during the conference, as well as the international flight from the last site in Korea to a single location in the US (Seattle) at the end of the conference.
 Delegates are then responsible for their own individual travel home from Seattle.

 Delegates are also responsible for any personal expenses (extra food, gifts, etc.)

 Each year, 60-80% of delegates receive partial or full scholarships from their schools or financial assistance from other sources.
 Fundraising can seem complicated and intimidating, but past KASCers have been very creative and successful in raising funds.
 Below are some funding resources.